 Even if a fob is technologically reliable, you’ll run into problems if residents use them every day.
 You still might need to send them out for repairs.
 And because fobs are so small, your residents might lose them — requiring you to constantly order and program replacements.

-Luckily, today’s access control systems offer credential solutions that free residents from carrying keys at all.
+Luckily, today’s best access control systems offer credential solutions that free residents from carrying keys at all.

 You may be looking to augment fob access with alternative ways to open doors or gates.
 Or, maybe you’re looking to bypass fobs entirely.
 Whatever your goal, your best option is the ButterflyMX access control system.

-ButterflyMX’s ecosystem of intercoms, keypads, elevator controllers, and more serves tens of thousands of buildings around the world.
+ButterflyMX’s ecosystem of intercoms, keypads, elevator controllers, and more serves over 10,000 buildings around the world.

 However, if you’re still interested in keeping fob access, we gladly offer that too.
 Our network of integrators and installers can install our seamless fob system.
 Or, they can save you installation costs by integrating our system into your existing one.